erikolofsson/Xcode-4-Fixins/XCFixin_P4Unlock/README.md

 ### Description

-Unfortunately the `HOME` (`fn←` and `⌘←` on a Mac keyboard) key in XCode acts in a dumb way - it jumps to the first, usually whitespace, line character, so you cannot instantly jump to the first code character.
-Visual Studio implements this feature in a right way, jumping to the leftmost non-whitespace character on a first key press and to the beginning of line on a second, cycling between these positions on futher strokes.
-This plugin implements this smart behavior in XCode 4.
+This fixin checks out files controlled by Perforce when trying to delete a read only file.

+**Prerequisites**

+* p4 executable in path
+* Perforce configured to use P4CONFIG files
+* A $P4CONFIG (usually .p4config) file in any parent directories of file being checked out

 ### Installation

-Download and compile the project (the plugin will be installed during build process) or download the binary and unzip it to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`
+Download and compile the project (the plugin will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/` during build process)

 ### Credits